 The Triumph of Surrealism, 1973 - by Max Ernst

 The Triumph of Surrealism was painted by Max Ernst in 1937.
+The painting's initial name is The Angel of Hearth and Home, and it was retitled by Ernst in 1938.
 Ernst created this painting for the Exposition international du surrealism which took place at the Galerie de Beaux-Arts in Paris.
 This painting is one of few in his career that were inspired from political events.
 Ernst painted The Triumph of Surrealism shortly after the defeat of the Spanish Republicans in the Spanish Civil War.
 In this conflict, Spanish fascist leaders were supported by Germany and Italy in their victory.
 Ernst's goal was to depict the chaos that he saw spreading over Europe and the ruin that fascism brings to countries.